pnnl/MCOR/README.md

 ```

 ### How to run MCOR
-To run MCOR, update the parameter values in the first half of main.py (or your site-specific
+To run MCOR, update the parameter values in the first half of main_example.py (or your site-specific
-copy of main.py) under the section titled "Define simulation parameters here".
+copy of main_example.py) under the section titled "Define simulation parameters here".
 Then run
-main.py in either a terminal or your IDE of choice.
+main_example.py in either a terminal or your IDE of choice.

 ## Contents

 ### data/
 Includes input data such as component costs, generator specs, and validation requirements.

-### main_files/main.py
+### main_files/

+#### main_example.py
 Script for running MCOR from the command line.
 This file must be copied and
 modified to include site parameters.

+#### main_sensitivity.py
+Script for running MCOR from the command line, and varying one parameter across a set of values.
+This file must be copied and modified to include site parameters.

 ### output/
-Output data from an MCOR run is saved here (Excel and pkl files).
+Output data from an MCOR run is saved here (Excel, json, and pkl files).

 ### solar_data/
-Includes downloaded NREL solar data and generated solar profile files that are created when
+Includes downloaded NREL solar data and generated solar profile files that are created when running MCOR.
-running MCOR.

 ### tests/
 Unit and integration tests.

+### tidal_data/
+Includes downloaded data (must be user supplied) and generated tidal profile files that
+are created when running MCOR with a tidal energy resource.

 ### alternative_solar_profiles.py
 Alternative Solar Profiles (ASP) algorithm used for solar forecasting: